lem-project/lem-project.github.io/content/en/usage/usage.md

 You can then resize the windows.
 Look for the "shrink-" and "grow-" commands.

+You can **drag and drop** a file from your desktop file manager to open it.
+This works with the SDL2 GUI.

 ### Filer - project explorer

 > This feature was added in Lem 2.1